hashicorp/nomad/website/source/docs/drivers/raw_exec.html.md

 ## Client Options

-~> Note: client configuration options will soon be deprecated..
+~> Note: client configuration options will soon be deprecated.
 Please use [plugin options][plugin-options] instead.
 See the [plugin stanza][plugin-stanza] documentation for more information.

 * `driver.raw_exec.enable` - Specifies whether the driver should be enabled or